 By Meredith Duke

 Our rosemary has bushed out into a wild, gargantuan organism growing in our yard.
 I think it’s approximately 3 feet high and 4 feet in diameter.
 It.
 Is.
 Huge.
 I’ve been trying to figure out what to do with this beautiful rosemary bush and I’m planning on using every single bit of it.
 I can only dry so much rosemary, so I’ve been hunting for ways to utilize it.
+Here’s a great article showing three methods on how to dry rosemary.
 Using our organic rosemary for wellness and beauty fits with my simple living lifestyle.
-If you have a monstrous rosemary bush, take note of some of these ideas on how to use rosemary.
-By the way, rosemary is incredibly good for you.
+If you have a monstrous rosemary bush, take note of some of these ideas on how to use rosemary By the way, rosemary is incredibly good for you.
+Rosemary is one of the herbs included in this beginners guide to medicinal herbs.
+I love how the author uses rosemary.
 According to Medical News Today, the health benefits of rosemary include:

 - Improved digestion